-Achievement of learning goals (unmarked): Regular attendance in the practical parts of (a) and (b), completion of exercises (a)
+Regular attendance in the practical parts of (a) and (b), completion of exercises (a)

-Examination: written test (60 %, 90 minutes), and presentation the project work in oral and written form (b) (40%).
+Examination: Written examination (60 %, 90 minutes), and presentation the project work in oral and written form (b) (40%).

 Experience in polarized light microscopy is beneficial.

 a) Schön, J.H.
 (2015): Physical Properties of Rocks-Fundamentals and Principles of Petrophysics.
 Elsevier, Amsterdam, 496.